bdashore3/RoyalGuard/README.md

 # RoyalGuard

+## Sunsetting C-Sharp
+The C-Sharp version of this bot has been sunsetted due to high memory usage and my new acquisiton of Rust.
+Rust isn't as annoying as JavaScript and isn't as memory hungry as C#.
+In fact, Rust actually makes the bot perform faster!
+Therefore, all new commits are now distributed within the `rust` branch.
+Goodbye D#Plus.

 **Invite Link**: [https://discord.com/oauth2/authorize?client_id=698554777981681754&permissions=268827894&scope=bot](https://discord.com/oauth2/authorize?client_id=698554777981681754&permissions=268827894&scope=bot)

 This is a discord bot focused on one thing, Administration.
 Bots such as MEE6 or Dyno provide an all-in-one experience, but tend to lack on the administrative side of things.
 I decided to make my own bot that allows server administration as minimal and swift as possible.